gia-bartlett/python_basics/README.md

 list.count(obj): Returns a count of how many times an item occurs in a list
 list.remove(obj): Removes an object from a list
 list.reverse(): Reverses objects in a list
+list.append(): Adds and item ot the end of a list
+list.insert(): Inserts an item in chosen position in a list

 The range function creates a sequential list of numbers.
 The code below generates a list containing all of the integers, up to 10.